Ford SHO V6 engine: Origin

 In 1984, executives of the Yamaha Motor Corporation signed a contract with the Ford Motor Company to develop, produce, and supply a compact 60° DOHC V6 engine based upon the existing Vulcan engine for transverse application.

-There has been some confusion about the original intended use of the engine.
-It was thought this engine was first intended to power a mid-engine sports car, that project (known internally as GN34) was canceled.
-Patents have been found and pictures of prototype SHO powerplants installed in the Taurus show that the original intent was for the larger FWD setup and the GN34 would have come later.
-There were a few GN34 prototypes produced, most with standard Vulcan engines and a few other factory swaps, a SHO Ranger being one.

 3.0 L

 The SHO V6 was a high-tech and revolutionary design when it debuted in 1988.
-Displacing 2986 cc, it was an iron block, aluminum head 24-valve DOHC engine with an innovative variable length intake manifold.
+Displacing 2986 cc, it was an iron block, closed deck, aluminum head 24-valve DOHC engine with an innovative variable length intake manifold.
 Its oversquare and symmetrical design, which sported an 89x80 mm bore and stroke, gave the high-revving engine an output of 220 bhp at 6200 rpm and 200 lbft of torque at 4800 rpm at the flywheel, and it sported the added luxury of being able to be used in rear-drive applications.
 Redline was marked on the tachometer at 7000 rpm, and fuel cut-off occurred at 7300 rpm.
 This engine was only available with the Ford MTX-IV transmission.

 3.2 L

 From 1993 to 1995, the SHO engine was sold in two displacements: the existing 2986 cc continued to be sold mated to the MTX-IV manual transmission, and a new 3191 cc engine was sold mated to the Ford AX4S automatic transmission.
 The new 3191 cc engine, while retaining the same 80 mm stroke of its 2986 cc brother, sported a larger 92 mm bore that helped raise torque output to 215 lbft at 4000 rpm at the flywheel.
-Horsepower output was still 220 bhp, but now at 6000 rpm: This was due to a milder cam setup compared to the more aggressive intake camshaft in the 2986 cc version.
+Power output was still 220 bhp, but now at 6000 rpm; this was due to a milder cam setup compared to the more aggressive intake camshaft in the 2986 cc version.